 c.
 With respect to setting a limit on the annual spread between the net portfolio earned rate and the crediting rate:

 i.
-The maximum annual spread is [2.25%] for policies without an initial bonus.
+The maximum annual spread is 2.25% for policies without an initial bonus.

 ii.
-For policies with an initial bonus of [0.5%], the maximum annual spread is [2.25%] + [0.5%]/SCP during the surrender charge period (SCP).
-The maximum annual spread is reduced back to [2.25%] after the SCP.
+For policies with an initial bonus of 0.5%, the maximum annual spread is 2.25% + 0.5%/SCP during the surrender charge period (SCP).
+The maximum annual spread is reduced back to 2.25% after the SCP.

 iii.
-The extra maximum annual spread [0.5%]/SCP allows the insurer to recapture the initial bonus via higher spread during the SCP.
+The extra maximum annual spread 0.5%/SCP allows the insurer to recapture the initial bonus via higher spread during the SCP.

-Drafting Note: The NAIC VM-22 (A) Subgroup expressed openness to hearing any future proposals that address persistency bonuses in the requirements described above to limit the investment spread.

-Section 7: Exclusion Testing
+Section 7: Stochastic Exclusion and Single Scenario Testing

 Stochastic Exclusion Test Requirement Overview

-The company may elect to exclude one or more groups of contracts from the SR calculation if the stochastic exclusion test (SET) is satisfied for each of the group of contracts.
+The company may elect to exclude one or more groups of contracts from the SR calculation if the stochastic exclusion test (SET) is satisfied for each of the groups of contracts.
 The company has the option to calculate or not calculate the SET.

 If the company does not elect to calculate the SET for one or more groups of contracts, or the company calculates the SET and fails the test for such groups of contracts, the reserve methodology described in Section 4 shall be used for calculating the aggregate reserve for those groups of contracts.

 If the company elects to calculate the SET for one or more groups of contracts, and passes the test for such groups of contracts, then for each group of contracts that passes the SET, the company shall choose whether or not to use the reserve methodology described in Section 4 for that group of contracts.
-If the reserve methodology described in Section 4 is not used for one or more groups of contracts, then the company shall use the reserve methodology pursuant to applicable requirements in VM-A, VM-C, and VM-V for those groups of contracts.
+If the reserve methodology described in Section 4 is not used for one or more groups of contracts, then the company shall use the reserve methodology pursuant to applicable requirements in VM-A, VM-C, VM-M and VM-V for those groups of contracts.

-A company may not exclude a group of contracts from the SR requirements if there are one or more future hedging strategies supporting the contracts, with the exception of hedging programs solely supporting index credits as described in Section 9.A.1.
+A company may not exclude a group of contracts from the SR requirements if there are one or more future hedging strategies supporting the contracts, with the exception of hedging programs solely supporting index credits as described in Section 9.A.1 or future hedging strategies supporting the contracts are solely associated with product features that are determined to not be material under VM-22 Section 4.A due to low utilization.

-A company not eligible for the Annuity PBR Exemption described in VM Section II 2.E may nevertheless elect to automatically exclude one or more groups of contracts from the stochastic reserve calculation without passing or performing the SET if all of the following are met for all contracts in the group or groups:

-i.
-All of the contracts are either:

-Single Premium Immediate Annuities;

-Fixed payout annuities resulting from the exercise of settlement options or annuitizations of host contracts;

-Supplementary contracts (such as retained asset accounts and settlements at interest);

-Fixed income payment streams attributable to guaranteed living benefits associated with deferred annuity contracts once the underlying funds are exhausted;

-Structured Settlement Contracts; or

-Contracts classified as "Annuities Certain” or “Supplementary Contracts” as found in Exhibit 7 – Deposit-Type Contracts of the Annual Statement.

-None of the contracts are pension risk transfer annuities (PRT) or are covered under a longevity reinsurance agreement;

-Future scheduled payout benefit amounts meet one of the following conditions: